 - Slovakia: Required for larger dogs on trains and on public transport.

-- Spain: Larger dogs are not generally allowed on public transport, but when they are allowed on the metro in Madrid, they require a muzzle.
+- Spain: Larger dogs are not generally allowed on public transport, but when they are allowed on the selected train routes and the metro in Madrid, they require a muzzle.
 Also required on Brittany Ferries when being transferred from your car to their cabin or kennel.

 For countries that I haven’t listed (and haven’t also listed below as not generally requiring a muzzle), I would expect that a muzzle is required.
 They are required more often than not.
 Check the signs at the door or inside the carriage for a symbol of a dog wearing a muzzle.
 Or just make sure you carry one in case.